Traditions under the Institutional Political Economy (IPE) ‘umbrella

 Why not making a more restrictive set of criteria-requirements in order to keep the IPE term for referring to a single perspective only?
 For example to the original-old institutional economics perspective?.
 This could be done, and arguments in favor of such a decision exist, of course.

 However, there are also some arguments for not being so restrictive.
 From an ‘explanatory’ point of view, the collective/political economic decisions several groups of people take, and their consequences, differ so much depending on multiple variables that several and methodologically different explanatory analyses may transmit differentiated pictures of a common and complex social phenomenon, and all may be relevant and instructive, even if they are all methodologically biased as said.
-Moreover, in the realm of normative social science analyses, normative pluralism is not compatible with technocratic stances since everyone in democratic societies has the right to be in favor or against any proposal for policy action or institutional reform that might come up to the political debate whatever its origin or the scientific status of its authors.
+Moreover, in the realm of normative social science analyses, normative pluralism is not compatible with technocratic stances since everyone in democratic societies has the right to be in favour or against any proposal for policy action or institutional reform that might come up to the political debate whatever its origin or the scientific status of its authors.
 Persuasion is a third piece/argument.
 Persuasion in academic arenas stands longer, I think, when it is based on comparative, well informed and open mind thinking than when it is based on restrictive and selective presentations.

 SOME ARTICLES ON THESE ISSUES: